MicrosoftDocs/azure-devops-docs/docs/notifications/collaborate-in-a-team-room.md

 2. Add members to the room as described earlier in this topic.

 ##Related articles
 A team room is automatically created when you [add a team](../organizations/settings/add-teams.md) and is populated with your team members.
-To learn more about other Agile tools available to teams, see [Manage team assets](../organizations/settings/configure-team-settings.md).
+To learn more about other Agile tools available to teams, see [Configure team settings](../organizations/settings/configure-team-settings.md).

 - To completely exit a team room, close all browser instances where you've logged into the team room
 - To mute the sound, click the ![Audio icon on the Rooms page](_img/ALM_CT_AudioIcon.png) audio icon to turn the sound off or on